ChrstphrHll/npc_gen/students/Brahm Delmuth.md

 ---
 # Brahm Delmuth
 ### Description
-- Half-Orc Paladin from Aldercrown Empire
+- Half-Orc Paladin from Beleriand
 - 8th year Exploration student in Fiesn
 - short frizzy green hair that's messy, Pale Blue eyes, and Pale Green skin
 - Is Exuberant and Conservative, and has Stoicism as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes